Leeoku/hueman/README.md

 - `image_colors_palette_trim5.json` — Reference palettes extracted from images
 - `embeddings.json` — Saved palette embeddings for fast search

+## Tools
+- `Connection` - Connect using `localhost:8000`
+   - for WSL2, use `hostname -I` and replace localhost with the ip address
+- `Tool Inspector` — Run using `npx @modelcontextprotocol/inspector`
+   - connect using the provided address, use WSL2 IP address if needed

 ## License
 MIT